Niccolò Machiavelli: Life

-Machiavelli was born in Florence, Italy, the third child and first son of attorney Bernardo di Niccolò Machiavelli and his wife, Bartolomea di Stefano Nelli.
+Niccolò Machiavelli was born in Florence, Italy, the third child and first son of attorney Bernardo di Niccolò Machiavelli and his wife, Bartolomea di Stefano Nelli, on 3 May 1469.
 The Machiavelli family is believed to be descended from the old marquesses of Tuscany and to have produced thirteen Florentine Gonfalonieres of Justice, one of the offices of a group of nine citizens selected by drawing lots every two months and who formed the government, or Signoria; he was never, though, a full citizen of Florence because of the nature of Florentine citizenship in that time even under the republican regime.
-Machiavelli married Marietta Corsini in 1502.
+Not much is known about Machiavelli's early life, thus one of the main sources that historians rely on regarding his experiences exists in his father's diary, found in the 20th century.
+His family was a huge influence on his life, and it is said that it was his heritage which instilled Machiavelli with his preference for a republican form of government.
+There isn't much known about Machiavelli's mother as few facts have been found about her life by historians.

 Machiavelli was born in a tumultuous era.
 The Italian city-states, and the families and individuals who ran them could rise and fall suddenly, as popes and the kings of France, Spain, and the Holy Roman Empire waged acquisitive wars for regional influence and control.
 Political-military alliances continually changed, featuring condottieri (mercenary leaders), who changed sides without warning, and the rise and fall of many short-lived governments.

-Machiavelli was taught grammar, rhetoric, and Latin, by his teacher, Paolo da Ronciglione.
-It is unknown whether Machiavelli knew Greek even though Florence was at the time one of the centers of Greek scholarship in Europe.
+Machiavelli was taught grammar, rhetoric, and Latin by his teacher, Paolo da Ronciglione.
+It is unknown whether Machiavelli knew Greek; Florence was at the time one of the centres of Greek scholarship in Europe.
 In 1494 Florence restored the republic, expelling the Medici family that had ruled Florence for some sixty years.
-Shortly after the execution of Savonarola, Machiavelli was appointed to an office of the second chancery, a medieval writing office that put Machiavelli in charge of the production of official Florentine government documents.
-Shortly thereafter, he was also made the secretary of the Dieci di Libertà e Pace.

-In the first decade of the sixteenth century, he carried out several diplomatic missions, most notably to the Papacy in Rome.
-Florence sent him to Pistoia to pacify the leaders of two opposing factions which had broken into riots in 1501 and 1502; when this failed, the leaders were banished from the city, a strategy which Machiavelli had favored from the outset.
-From 1502 to 1503, he witnessed the brutal reality of the state-building methods of Cesare Borgia (1475–1507) and his father, Pope Alexander VI, who were then engaged in the process of trying to bring a large part of Central Italy under their possession.
-The pretext of defending Church interests was used as a partial justification by the Borgias.
-Other excursions to the court of Louis XII and the Spanish court influenced his writings such as The Prince.